OpenAPITools/openapi-generator/samples/client/petstore/eiffel/docs/STORE_API.md

 Find purchase order by ID

-For valid response try integer IDs with value >= 1 and <= 10.
+For valid response try integer IDs with value <= 5 or > 10.
 Other values will generated exceptions

 ### Parameters